ten-protocol/go-ten/design/ux/Ten_Gateway.md

 @enduml
 ```

-Notice that the TG is a multi-tenant WE running inside SGX and storing the authenticated viewing keys (and other information) in an encrypted database.
+Notice that the TG is a multi-tenant gateway running inside SGX and storing the authenticated viewing keys (and other information) in an encrypted database.

 ## User interactions